srinivas-maddikunta/brightspot-cms/docs/developers-guide/tutorials/automatically_creating_permalinks.rst

 .. image:: images/published.png

-The previous listing uses the  @ViewBinding annotation to bind the article’s model to the view model created in the previous step.
-This annotation is the link between the article’s model and its view.
+In the previous listing, the ``createPermalink`` method in line 38 generates the permalink.
 For more information about the permalink interface, see `Interface Directory.Item <https://artifactory.psdops.com/psddev-releases/com/psddev/cms/3.2.6504-ad4fbd/cms-3.2.6504-ad4fbd-javadoc.jar!/com/psddev/cms/db/Directory.Item.html>`_.
-Similarly, for more information about the @ViewBinding annotation, see `Annotation Type Viewbinding <https://artifactory.psdops.com/psddev-releases/com/psddev/cms/3.2.6504-ad4fbd/cms-3.2.6504-ad4fbd-javadoc.jar!/com/psddev/cms/view/ViewBinding.html>`_.